jacobmoroni/ubuntu_hacks/README.md

 * move program to other monitor use compizconfig-settings-manager or ccsm with 'put' plugin and assign "put to next output" see [this link](https://askubuntu.com/questions/22207/quickly-place-a-window-to-another-screen-using-only-the-keyboard "https://askubuntu.com/questions/22207/quickly-place-a-window-to-another-screen-using-only-the-keyboard") for more details.
 I have assigned it to `ctrl-super-m` on my computer.

+* Remapping thumb button for mx master:  first install xautomation (sudo apt-get install xautomation) :

+        Go to Settings > Keyboard > Shortcut and add a new personal shortcut.
+        Give it the name you want and the following command : xte 'usleep 100000' 'keydown Super_L' 'key S' 'keyup Super_L' Click on your new shortcut to assign a new trigger and press the thumb button (or press Ctrl+Alt+Tab)

 ### ROS Stuff
 ***